Headship Next

 What your journey includes

-- A mandatory one-night residential Saturday 21 June (from 9 am) to Sunday 22 June (finishing at 3 pm) at Jamie’s Farm near Bath.
-You can also stay over on the Friday night if helpful travel wise.
+- A mandatory one-night residential Saturday 10 October (9 am) to Sunday 11 October (3 pm) at Jamie’s Farm near Bath.
+You can stay over on the Friday night if helpful travel wise.

-- Six personalised coaching sessions with an experienced school leader (your coach).
+- Personalised coaching sessions with an experienced school leader (your coach).

-- Three online collaboration sessions to share insights and tackle leadership challenges.
+- Collaborative online group sessions to share insights and tackle leadership challenges.

 - One in-person conference day to connect with peers and deepen your learning.